I give you 20 Answers:

 8. Moving out of Southern California to a suburb of Portland Oregon was simultaneously the worst and best thing I have ever done.
 I am a much happier person now, but deeply miss all the friends we left behind.

-9. I have a deep-seeded belief that Alton Brown stole my dream life when he took his food show on the road via his BMW GS motorcycle, road cross country eating at roadside diners, and getting paid to film it and subsequently write a recipe book afterwards.
+9. I have a deep-seated belief that Alton Brown stole my dream life when he took his food show on the road via his BMW GS motorcycle, road cross country eating at roadside diners, and getting paid to film it and subsequently write a recipe book afterwards.
 Given the resources, I would do the same thing, sans having my own TV show.

 10. After 10+ years of working in a technical support capacity, I cringe every time the phone rings.
 I rarely pick it up, and if I do, my calls tend to be much shorter than earlier in life.
 This is directly related to the fact that I am much more well spoken through the written word than verbal communications.
 Writing allows me to collect my thoughts and organize the words to my preference.
-Speaking just allows me to sounds stupid.
+Speaking just allows me to sound stupid.

 11. I despise television, but it is the one thing outside of work that occupies the majority of my time.
 Watching tv allows me to turn my mind off and decompress in a way that if I did so during any activy hobby would result in catastrophic injury.